 This seminar builds on the student's generalist foundational knowledge.
-It is designed to help the student further integrate social work know-ledge and theory to field practice.
+It is designed to help the student further integrate social work knowledge and theory to field practice.
 Several aspects of field will be discussed.
-Is taken concurrently with the student's field placement and is repeated each semester the student is in a field placement.
+Is taken concurrently with the student's field placement and is repeated each semester the student is in SOWK635.
+Corequisite: SOWK635.
 Fall, Spring